nickpsal/QuizApp/README.md

     }<br>
 ]<br>
 <br>
-This Game was created by NIkolaos Psaltakis for Personal Use.<br>
+This Game was created by NIkolaos Psaltakis for Personal Use using C# and WPF.<br>